 1. What are the best things to do in Phuket?

 The best things to do in Phuket, in my opinion, is to get away from the town of Patong (unless you are young and want to have some fun), which has all the bars, discos and nightclubs, and to head to one of the beautiful Phuket beaches instead.
-Then, add in some of the old temples, book a few adventure activities, and tag on a day trip or two to places such as the popular James Bond Island and the famous Phi Phi Island tour.
+Then, add in some of the old temples, book a few fun things to do in Phuket, and tag on a day trip or two to places such as the popular James Bond Island and the famous Phi Phi Island tour.

 2. Where should you stay?